 Mr. Dell started his law practice in Chicago at a litigation boutique firm which Latham acquired in 1982.
 In 1990, he relocated to San Francisco to launch a new office for Latham and serve as its first office managing partner.
 In 1994, Latham’s partners elected Mr. Dell — only 42 at the time — as Latham's firmwide Chair and Managing Partner.
 He was subsequently reelected to a second, third and fourth five-year term.

 Mr. Dell was instrumental in the growth of the firm's pro bono program.
 Through consistent and focused efforts to encourage the firm's lawyers to engage in pro bono work, Latham has become one of the largest providers of pro bono services in the world.
-From 2000 until 2013, the firm provided more than US$950 million in free legal services to the disadvantaged and the nonprofit sector, totaling more than 2.4 million pro bono hours.
+Since 2000, Latham has provided more than US$1 billion in free legal services to the disadvantaged and the nonprofit sector, totaling more than 2.5 million pro bono hours.

 Beyond Latham, Mr. Dell serves on the board of trustees of San Francisco Performances.
 He has been active in the Legal Aid Society of San Francisco, serving as its Chair and as a member of its board.
 He currently serves as a member of its Executive Committee.
 Mr. Dell served on the Board of the Bar Association of San Francisco.
 In August 2014, he was named to the “Directorship 100” by the National Association of Corporate Directors, which recognizes the most influential people in the US boardroom community.